 1911: The Soper Hall

 Built in 1911, The Soper Hall is named after William Garland Soper, a leading politician and businessman of the time, who is referred to by some as ‘The Father of Modern Caterham’.
 These days, it is run by a volunteer board of directors and run as a community hub for all.
 It’s also home to Ridge Radio and the Caterham Independent newspaper.
-In normal years, you can enjoy everything from comedy clubs and art exhibitions to wedding fairs, beer festivals and music nights.
-You can even get married there.
+You can enjoy everything from comedy clubs and art exhibitions to wedding fairs, beer festivals and music nights at The Soper Hall.
+You can even get married there!

 1949: Billy Nighy